 Enforcement officers already undertake joint patrols and operations with the MMO and EA.
 It will be possible to achieve some of the required patrols and inspections by joint working with other organisations but the only way D&S IFCA could guarantee to meet the minimum patrols and inspections would be to employ more enforcement officers.
 Employment of officers cannot be taken from D&S IFCA's general reserves which limits the chances of achieving this part of the Plan.
-The agreed budget for 2020-2021 is based on continuing to employ only four enforcement officers, rather than the 25 which Defra recognised in 2010 to be required for D&S IFCA's District.
+The agreed budget for 2020-201 is based on continuing to employ only four enforcement officers.